Salt-fingering in seasonally ice-covered lakes: Results

 \subsection{Salt distribution}

-Salt-plumes transport salt through the background thermal stratification.
-As the plumes descend, the transported salt may \begin{enumerate}[(i)] \item pool at the bottom creating a stable bottom saline layer, \item be uniformly distributed with depth, or \item be continuously entrained into a salt stratification. \end{enumerate} As we have discuss in \S\ref{sec::Theory}, the stable temperature stratification can support an unstable salinity stratification while remaining hydrostically stable ($N^2_S<0,\ N^2>0$).
+Salt-fingers transport salt through the background thermal stratification.
+As the plumes descend, the transported salt may \begin{enumerate}[(i)] \item pool at the bottom creating a stable bottom saline layer, \item be uniformly distributed with depth, or \item be continuously entrained into an unstable salt stratification. \end{enumerate} The stable temperature stratification can support an unstable salinity stratification while remaining hydrostatically stable.
 However, option (iii) is unlikely to occur as the salt stratification would rapidly overcome the stabilizing effect of the temperature stratification.
-We can determine how salt is being transported by comparing the amount of brine rejected with the amount of salt that reaches the tank bottom.
+We can determine how salt is being transported by comparing the amount of salt excluded from the ice with the measured amount of salt that reaches the tank bottom.

-How does the brine rejection rate compare with the bottom salinity measurement $S_B$?
 Assuming that the salt is completely rejected from the ice, salt is conserved in the water such that

 Here, $F_B$ is the salt flux estimate assuming the water were uniformly mixed to $S_B$.
 That is, if the plumes deposit salt uniformly with depth, the salinity flux ratio

 The final term in \eqref{eqn:saltbudget} represents the salinity deficit or excess associated with either (i) salt pooling at the bottom of the tank ($\FR>1$), or (iii) entraining into the stratification ($\FR<1$).